hashicorp/terraform-website/content/source/docs/enterprise/private/azure-setup-guide.html.md

 #### Hardware Sizing Considerations

 - The minimum size would be appropriate for most initial production deployments, or for development/testing environments.

 - The recommended size is for production environments where there is a consistent high workload in the form of concurrent terraform runs.

-##### Azure VM Disk Size Considerations

-The default root disk size for most Linux distros in Azure is 30GB.
-Even when assigning an instance more storage to the root partition, depending on the operating system, there may be additional steps required to fully utlize the full 50GB+ of disk, such as using a tool like `fdisk`.

-This process is documented in the Azure knowledge base article ["How to: Resize Linux osDisk partition on Azure"](https://blogs.msdn.microsoft.com/linuxonazure/2017/04/03/how-to-resize-linux-osdisk-partition-on-azure/).

 ### Object Storage (Azure Blob Storage)